1. Ada

 • Complicated UTI, which usually occurs in people who have a medical or anatomical predisposition to urinary tract infections or treatment failure

-The type of antibiotic used and the length of treatment differs, depending on the severity of the infection and medical history of the person with the condition.
-Symptoms from uncomplicated UTIs usually clear within three days of antibiotic treatment, whereas people with a complicated UTI may require antibiotics for up to two weeks.
-3
+The type of antibiotic used and the length of treatment differs, depending on the severity of the infection and the medical history of the person with the condition.
+Symptoms from uncomplicated UTIs usually clear within three days of antibiotic treatment, whereas people with complicated UTIs may require antibiotics for up to two weeks.
+2

 Home remedies for urinary tract infections